 One block north of Witherspoon Hall, resident students live in newly renovated apartments.
-Students eat their meals at several locations in the area, including Chick-fil-A, Tender Greens, Blaze Pizza, and Urth Café, where they are able to use their college meal dollars.
+Students eat their meals at several locations in the area, including Chick-fil-A, Tender Greens, Blaze Pizza, and Urth Café, where they can use their college meal dollars.